Pope Gregory X: France

 Finally, in 1258, Henry of Guelders was consecrated.
 He also had himself elected Abbot of the famous Monastery of Stabulo (Stavelo).
-This did not mean, unfortunately, that he gave up his former dissolute military life.
+This did not mean that he gave up his former dissolute military life.
 In 1262, he clashed with Archdeacon Teobaldo.
 During a Chapter meeting, he was roundly criticized by Teobaldo, who accused him of compromising the virtue of Berta, daughter of Conrardi de Coen le Frison, by force.
 The Bishop threatened to strike the Archdeacon.
 Consequently, few days later, Teobaldo was moved to leave Liège, and it is said that he undertook a pilgrimage to the Holy Land.
-He actually got as far as Paris, where he resumed his long-standing plan of studying Theology.
+He actually got as far as Paris, where he resumed his long-standing plan of studying theology.
 During this time he became a friend of King Louis IX.

 Visconti left Liège in 1267 for Paris at the behest of Pope Clement IV who sent him to England to assist Cardinal Ottobono Fieschi, who had been appointed Papal Legate in England in 1265, to support King Henry III in the rebellion of the barons, led by Simon de Montfort.
 It was during this assignment that Teobaldo became friends with Prince Edward of England (the future Edward I), with whom he went on Crusade.
-Cardinal Fieschi returned to Viterbo, and participated in the conclave of 1268-1271.
+Cardinal Fieschi returned to Viterbo, and participated in the conclave of 1268–1271.
 Edward took the cross on 24 June 1268, followed Louis IX to Tunisia, and finally reached Acre on 9 May 1271.